 This moisture’s natural inclination is either to ascend or else find a cold surface to cling to.
 This is one of the reasons why insulation and ventilation in a roof is just so vital.

-With warm air and moisture rising into the roof, using cheap materials which don’t have proper ventilation can be a disaster.
-With no place to escape, the moisture can cause a roof space to quickly become damp, resulting in mould and rot.
+Warm air and moisture rising into the roof, using cheap materials which don’t have proper ventilation can be a disaster.

 Most reputable roofing material providers operate in and around the same price range, this is because they use similar sources and materials and the costs are broadly comparable.

 If you are offered roofing materials for a much lower price, it’s worth asking yourself how they are managing to provide it so cheaply.
 Somewhere there has to be a compromise whether it’s a substandard quality, or whether they are suggesting skimping on some of the finishing touches such as the flashing.